KittyGiraudel/SJSJ/_glossary/YEOMAN.md

 ---
 title: Yeoman
-description: a generator builder to speed up the setup and installation process of a project or part of a project
+excerpt: a generator builder to speed up the setup and installation process of a project or part of a project
 ---

 # Yeoman